PIN: Frequently Asked Questions

 - I have more questions.
 Who do I ask?

 The Public Insight Network is a new way for OPB's journalists to connect with news sources.
 It is a group of people from around the Northwest who have agreed to help us cover the news as "public sources."

 As we look into various subjects, we ask people in the Network to share their observations and experiences with us.
 We take that information and pass it on to our reporters and editors.
 That information helps us determine what's important to the listener in a given story, and shows us angles and topics we may not have found otherwise.
 Reporters may even follow up with a request for more information or perhaps an interview.

 We believe this partnership will help diversify our coverage and provide greater depth in the stories we do.
 We also hope it will lead us to stories that we might not find otherwise.
 In general, we believe it will strengthen our news coverage and help us better serve the listener.

-Most often, we interact with our public sources via e-mail.
-You can e-mail Public Insight Journalist Amanda Peacher anytime with questions, ideas, criticism or suggestions at firstname.lastname@example.org.
+Most often, we interact with our public sources via email.
+You can email OPB anytime with questions, ideas, criticism or suggestions at firstname.lastname@example.org.

 We also ask public sources to tell us about stories that we should be covering -- stories that matter to them and are not on our radar.
 And we ask people to participate in online activities where they share ideas and stories and think through tough issues.

 Responses are sent directly to OPB's Public Insight Network team.
 You can always email the team directly at email@example.com.